aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 The comment encapsulates the heading, first paragraph and the table in the second section.
 Let’s extract this comment into a new document.
 The **IsInclusive** option dictates if the comment itself is kept or discarded.

-The following code example shows how to do this is below:
+The following code example shows how to do this:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Document-ExtractContentBetweenCommentRange-ExtractContentBetweenCommentRange.cs" >}}